 Mercy Hospital for Women offers specialist services for maternity (various models of care) , gynaecology, perinatal mental health and a limited range of paediatric and allied health services.
 To access any of these services you will need a referral from your GP or other specialist.

-If you need help on arrival, please ask any of our friendly staff to show you where to find your clinic.
+If you need help on arrival, please ask a member of our staff to direct you to your clinic.

-On arrival to your Outpatient Clinics appointment you will first speak with a member of our reception team to check you in for your appointment.
+On arrival to your Outpatient Clinics appointment, you will need to check in at reception.

 Before your appointment

-- see your general practitioner (GP) if you feel worse in the days or weeks leading up to your appointment
+- See your GP if you feel worse in the days or weeks leading up to your appointment.

 - your appointment letter